Woman whose mystery poisoning captivated China for decades dies | KRDO

 Zhu Ling died in Beijing on Friday, her alma mater Tsinghua University announced in a post on the Chinese social media platform Weibo, which has been flooded with condolences.

 “Zhu Ling has fought tenaciously against the pain for many years.
-Throughout Zhu Ling’s life, she has always had care, support and encouragement from many alumni, all walks of life and the school,” wrote the prestigious Beijing-based university, often called “China’s MIT,” in the Saturday post.
+Throughout Zhu Ling’s life, she has always had care, support and encouragement from many alumni, different communities and the school,” wrote the prestigious Beijing-based university, often called “China’s MIT,” in the Saturday post.

-Zhu’s death on Friday evening was also confirmed by her father Wu Chengzhi to the news outlet Southern Metropolis Daily, the paper reported Saturday.
+Zhu’s death on Friday evening was also confirmed by her father Wu Chengzhi to the Southern Metropolis Daily, the news outlet reported Saturday.
 She would be buried in Beijing, he was quoted as saying.
-The outlet reported her funeral would be held on Sunday.
+A funeral for Zhu was held in Beijing Sunday, state-affiliated Jimu News reported.

 In 1994, Zhu was a second-year chemistry major and accomplished musician at Tsinghua, when she began to experience stomach pain, hair loss and other seemingly inexplicable symptoms that were later found to be signs of thallium poisoning, state media outlets have previously reported.

-The highly toxic chemical – used in rodent and insect poisons – ultimately left Zhu practically blind and with the mental capacity of a six-year-old.
+The highly toxic chemical – used in rodent and insect poisons – left Zhu practically blind and with the mental capacity of a 6-year-old.

 She had suffered for months and ultimately fell into a coma before the cause of her ailment was diagnosed.
 Despite suspicion of foul play and a police investigation, no one has ever been charged.

-Zhu’s case has captured the attention of the country across the decades since she was poisoned, sparking outrage and calls for justice and accountability.
+Zhu’s case has captured the attention of the country across the decades since she was poisoned, sparking outrage and calls for justice.
 On Saturday, her death was the top search item on Weibo, with more than 400 million views by Saturday afternoon, as grief poured in from Chinese internet users.

 “When [I] think of her unpredictable ordeal lingered on for 30 years, the hardship beyond words, and the lack of justice, [I] felt a sense of anger that cannot be tamed,” wrote Yan Feng, a linguistics professor from Fudan University who has 5.5 million followers on Weibo.
 “May the deceased rest in peace and the living be in calmness.”